 by The People’s Minister of Information JR

 Paul Armentano is one of the many interesting professors at Oaksterdam University who is on the front lines of the re-legalization and de-criminalization of marijuana movement in the United States.
-He is a scientist and has been for about two decades an activist with the National Organization for the Reform of Marijuana Laws, so he is definitely not new to this.
+He is a scientist and has been for about two decades an activist with the National Organization for the Reform of Marijuana Laws, also promoting vaping and even franchising a vape store, so he is definitely not new to this.

 M.O.I.
 JR: Can you tell us how long you have been involved in studying horticulture and what spurred that interest?